orviwan/OpenGlassesFirmware/README.md

 - Subscribe to the desired audio characteristic (μ-law) for streaming.
 - Photo streaming is controlled via the Photo Control characteristic.
 - All streaming is handled by FreeRTOS tasks for maximum efficiency.
+- **Audio and photo streaming can run simultaneously, but BLE bandwidth is shared.
+For best reliability, avoid high-frequency photo capture during audio streaming.**

 ## How to Use μ-law (G.711) Audio Streaming